Windfall-dev/portal/README.md

 7. Press the ✕ button on the game title screen to return to the TOP page.
 8. Press the Staking button, select the Withdraw tab from the Staking screen, enter 0.01, and withdraw SOL.

+## Blinks Lottery Demo Play Instructions

+### Preparation & play
+1. Switch the wallet to Solana mainnet.
+2. Turn on Solana Actions on X.com from Experimental Features.
+3. Access X from this URL and press the Pull Now button to draw the lottery.

 ## Notable Features